 John and Kay bought her in 1981 and spent 30 years on her – raising their family, exploring the world, and living life.
 Halcyon crossed the Atlantic several times, explored Europe and lived in Maryland before moving (overland) to Seattle.
 We entered the scene when John and Kay made the wrenching decision to sell Halcyon and buy a powerboat to more comfortably cruise the waters of the inside passage.

-So far in the 5 years we have owned her, we have kept her in the PNW – sailing extensively in the Puget Sound, around Bella Bella, up the inside passage and as far as Ketchikan.
-In August, we celebrated Halcyon’s 40th birthday by cutting the lines and setting her free to sail the world.
+For the first 5 years we owned her, we kept her in the PNW – sailing extensively in the Puget Sound, around Bella Bella, up the inside passage and as far as Ketchikan.
+In August of 2016, we celebrated Halcyon’s 40th birthday by cutting the lines and setting her free to sail the world.